developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When a value of ***Off*** is chosen, automatic correction of misspelled words is turned off (disabled) and is not available for use in entering data using the Enterprise Keyboard.

-- When a value of ***On*** is chosen, automatic correction of misspelled words is turned on (enabled), and hence it is available for use in entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, automatic correction of misspelled words is turned on (enabled) is available for use when entering data using the Enterprise Keyboard.